 Governments seem to pursue policies around data that are solely about spurring on privately led innovation, rather than focussing on the public/community value of data (Reilly & Nieves, 2019) or exploring models of data ownership that enable citizen-led control.
-Also, while regulatory interventions have begun to understand, and even tackle, the inordinate power of privately-owned platforms, policies for enabling public and community based platform models are Articulating data as a public/community resource could ensure greater public control rare to come by.
+Also, while regulatory interventions have begun to understand, and even tackle, the inordinate power of privately-owned platforms, policies for enabling public and community based platform models are rare to come by.